mkantrr/personal-turing-test-chatbot/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Get an OpenAPI key from your already made OpenAI account or by signing up at [OpenAI](https://openai.com/)
+1. Get an [OpenAPI](https://platform.openai.com/account/api-keys) key from your already made OpenAI account or by signing up at [OpenAI](https://openai.com/).
 2. Clone the repo
    ```sh
    https://github.com/mkantrr/personal-turing-test-chatbot.git